 If you follow me on social media you know I have been in Thailand.
 I just returned and wish I was able to share with you the intense relax state I’m in right now.
-Unfortunately, I can’t, but what I can do is share with you my experiences on the island Koh Samui and in Bangkok with this article and in this video.
+Unfortunately I can’t do that, but what I can do is share with you my experiences on the island Koh Samui and in Bangkok in this article.

 While being in Thailand I was overwhelmed by how much I was learning all of the time.
 Although I visited Thailand in what they call ”monsoon season” (aka rain season), I experienced very little rain and if it would rain it would be only in the evening.
 I have seen so many beautiful bounty like beaches and so many green views I had to pinch myself more than once.
 Amazing!

 Coconuts are awesome.
 You’re probably thinking: yes, Bianca we already all know that.
 But if we think about it, how often do recipes contain coconut?
 Not that often!
 Coconuts are delicious and they offer many health benefits.

 So I promised myself to use MUCH more coconut in my daily life.
 Not just the oil on my face, in my mouth, when I’m cooking or coconut water as a drink.
 No, I’m talking about adding coconut cream to soups or even some cooked carbs and cooking with coconut flesh and milk which is making food so good.

 In case you didn’t know, coconut oil is the only healthy oil to cook with (all other oils, even olive oil) become highly toxic when you cook them.